mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 interest at all, for that matter.

 An incognito wallet with a reasonably secure password could even be hidden on unencrypted cloud storage.
-Hiding your wallet at some offset in a 1 GB file increases the difficulty of any attack by a factor of one billion, assuming again that any potential attacker even knows or suspects you have an MMGen wallet hidden there.
+Hiding your wallet at some offset in a 1GB file increases the difficulty of any attack by a factor of one billion, assuming again that any potential attacker even knows or suspects you have an MMGen wallet hidden there.

 If you plan to store your incognito wallet in an insecure location such as cloud storage, you’re advised to use a strong scrypt (hash) preset and a strong password.
-These can be changed using the 'mmgen-passchg' utility:
+These can be changed using the `mmgen-passchg` utility:

 	$ mmgen-passchg -p 5 89ABCDEF-01234567[256,3].mmdat
 	...